North–South Centre: Structure

-The European Centre for Global Interdependence and Solidarity, more commonly known as the North–South Centre, was established in November, 1989 as an "Enlarged Partial Agreement" so that other states not members of the Council of Europe can also join.
+The European Centre for Global Interdependence and Solidarity, more commonly known as the North–South Centre, was established in November 1989 as an "Enlarged Partial Agreement" so that other states not members of the Council of Europe can also join.
 There are currently 17 member States, two of whom are not members of the Council of Europe.
 Management of the North–South Centre is overseen by an Executive Committee that is composed of members representing each of the components of the "quadrilogue."
 The "quadrilogue" is a unique North–South Centre concept coined to explain a partnership which brings together representatives of governments, national parliaments, local and regional authorities and civil society to ensure good governance of the Centre representative of all the relevant stakeholders.
-This system helps build bridges between political actors with different approaches, viewpoints and priorities, generating constructive synergies and offering a platform for structured dialogue and exchange of experience and good practice.

-The Executive Council
+The Executive Committee

 The Executive Committee is the decision-making statutory organ of the Centre.

 On 5 May, the Committee of Ministers of the Council of Europe adopted a new statutory resolution for the North–South Centre.
 One of the main lines of the Centre's new statute, which entered into force on 1 June 2011, concerns its statutory bodies.
 In fact, the two former statutory organs of the Centre merged into a new "Executive Committee".

 The Executive Committee is the decision-making body of the Centre.
 The different components of the quadrilogue are represented as follows: